-Notes of the Editors of the Fifth Edition
+Notes from the Editors (the Fifth Edition)

 This Fifth Edition is a revised version of An Introduction to the National Language Research Institute: A Sketch of Its Achievements Fourth Edition published in March 1999 for the celebration of the Fiftieth Anniversary, December 1998, of the Institute.
 The Fifth Edition includes the publications of the research achievements of the Institute up through July 2008.

-The princliple of editing this edition is basically the same as the fourth one.
+The principle of editing this edition is basically the same as that of the fourth one.